By Maldives specialist Francesca

 For both dive enthusiasts and those who prefer to float along on the surface, the Maldives offer a vast breadth of marine life.

-Most resorts have a dive centre with professional guides and instructors, and offer basic open-water dive training as well as refresher and specific courses.
+Most resorts have a dive center with professional guides and instructors, and offer basic open-water dive training as well as refresher and specific courses.
 The house reef around your hotel is likely to be home to the same species as in other areas, but you can also choose to join a boat trip to dive sites around the islands, where you can either dive or snorkel.

 On a recent trip to Baros, I snorkeled straight from the beach, and was rewarded with some of the best marine sightings I’ve ever experienced.
 Swimming across the lagoon, the reef suddenly drops down, and from out of the sunken dhoni boats that lie on the seabed came turtles, an octopus and a rainbow of brightly colored fish.